starlord32/starlord32.github.io/_posts/2019-05-23-structuring-data.md

 comments: true
 ---

-***The following script structures data into a single JSON file***
+# The following script structures data into a single JSON file

 **This Script is related to the webscraping and Text Markup blog post**

-The final variable "var" is created and structures the data as JSON data.
+At the beginning and outside the loop a variable called "allFiles", as an empty list, is created to store all the ouputs from the loop via the "var" variable in one list.

-At the beginning and outside the loop variable called "allFiles" as an empty list is created to store all the ouputs from the loop via the "var" variable.
+In the second loop the variable "var" (at the very end of the loop) is created and structures the data as JSON data.

 Finally, the with open statement creates one single JSON file called summary.json.
 This final statement must be outside the loop.